css-hooks/css-hooks/docs/quickstart/preact/index.md

 ---
-title: "Quickstart: Preact"
+title: Preact
+description: Get up and running with Preact in a few simple steps.
-order: 1
+order: 2
 ---

 # Quickstart: Preact